skychil/kombol/README.md

 ### Optimal Use Case
 * Software Development in Vim using a tiling window manager
 * Large hands with strong middle and ring fingers
+* Preference for same hand mod/layer activation
+  * The alternative is opposite hand activation like [miryoku](https://github.com/manna-harbour/miryoku)

 ### Design Principles
 Keep it simple.